flaturtha/CharlieChan/_novellas/killers-castle.md

 category: novellas
 image: /assets/img/novellas/killers-castle.jpg
 wordcount: 28377
+excerpt: "Magda Stewart had asked for his help and now she was missing.
+Could Elver find the girl before it was too late?"
 ---

 Magda Stewart had asked for his help and now she was missing.
 Could Elver find the girl before it was too late?